 |Public Administration and Safety||1,256||1,150||+106||+54.8||+74.7||-23.5|

 |Health Care and Social Assistance||3,142||2,359||+783||+112.3||+266.4||+404.4|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2012/13 and 2017/18 in City of South Perth in 2017/18 shows the three industries with the highest regional competitive effect in City of South Perth relative to Western Australia were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in the City of South Perth shows the three industries with the highest regional competitive effect in the City of South Perth relative to Western Australia were:

 The three industries with the lowest regional competitive effect were:

 - Construction (-474 )